3F/web.vsSBE/Scripts_&_Commands/SBE-Scripts.md

 If you have a problem with syntax and documentation for component can't say how this should be... don't worry, you can:

 * See available Unit-tests for component: [vsSolutionBuildEventTest/SBEScripts/Components/](https://bitbucket.org/3F/vssolutionbuildevent/src/master/vsSolutionBuildEventTest/SBEScripts/Components/) (all tests see with [vsSolutionBuildEventTest](https://bitbucket.org/3F/vssolutionbuildevent/src/master/vsSolutionBuildEventTest/))
-* Or, just [create the new Issue](https://bitbucket.org/3F/vssolutionbuildevent/issues/new) - we help you!
+* Or, just [create the new Issue](https://bitbucket.org/3F/vssolutionbuildevent/issues/new) - we are help you!

 ## New Components for SBE-Scripts core ##